petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/users-accounts-organizations/managing-users.md

 ---
 # Managing Users

-Use Liferay to create and manage users for Delectable Bonsai.
+Whether you bring in users from an LDAP or create them within Liferay, use the available tools to manage your users.
 See [Create and Manage Users](https://learn.liferay.com/en/w/dxp/users-and-permissions/users/adding-and-managing-users) to learn more.

 ## Create an Administrator